MCP

 After saving:

-- The AI Colleagues studio platform can discover tools/actions exposed by the server (this is what becomes selectable during MCP Skill creation).
+- The AI Colleagues studio platform can discover tools/actions exposed by the server (this is what becomes selectable during MCP Tool creation).

-Part 2: Create an MCP Skill in AI Colleagues (Skill Catalog)
+Part 2: Create an MCP Tool in AI Colleagues (Tool Catalog)

-Once the MCP server is registered, create a skill that your AI Colleagues and AOPs can use.
+Once the MCP server is registered, create a tool that your AI Colleagues and AOPs can use.

 - Open AI Colleagues